Pygot/RobloxDonateStream/README.md

 <!-- ABOUT THE PROJECT -->
-## Roblox Donate Stream [OLD]
+## Roblox Donate Stream [UPDATED]
-Simpler python script for automatic robux giveaways on youtube stream.
+Simple python script for automatic robux giveaways on youtube stream.
 _Yes, it does use your robux so be careful._
-_Yes, I know the code could be improved (Maybe in the future)._

 ### Built with
 * 💻 PyCharm